yakinder46/py-distance-class/checklist.md

     ...
 ```

-2. Do not add explicit type checking if annotations are correct:
+2. Adding explicit type checking if annotations are correct is not required.

-If you use correct type annotations like `other: int | float | Distance`, no need to check types explicitly and raise `TypeError`.
+If you use correct type annotations like `other: int | float | Distance`, you don't need to check types explicitly and raise `TypeError`.